ronkok/Temml/docs/administration.md

 3. Chromium does not stretch a Cambria Math ∫ in display mode.
 Latin Modern is okay.

-4. Chromium and WebKit mis-align short parentheses, given a \left and \right.
+4. WebKit mis-aligns short parentheses, given a \left and \right.

-5. Chromium sets \bigg(, \Bigg(, etc., at the wrong vertical alignment.

-6. Because Chromium does not support `<enclose>`, Temml uses background images for
+5. Because Chromium does not support `<enclose>`, Temml uses background images for
     \cancel.
 It may not print properly.

-7. WebKit mis-locates tags and AMS automatic equation numbers because it ignores `width: 100%` on an `<mtable>`.
+6. WebKit mis-locates tags and AMS automatic equation numbers because it ignores `width: 100%` on an `<mtable>`.

-8. WebKit laps are broken.
+7. WebKit laps are broken.

-9. Chromium and WebKit system font extensible arrows have notes placed too high.
+8. Chromium and WebKit system font extensible arrows have notes placed too high.
     Some do not stretch in Cambria Math.
 Again, Latin Modern is okay.

-10. WebKit fails to stretch most extensible arrows.
+9. WebKit fails to stretch most extensible arrows.

-11. Firefox and WebKit sometimes select radicals that are too tall.
+10. Firefox and WebKit sometimes select radicals that are too tall.
 (Root cause:
     They don’t cramp subscripts and superscripts.)

-12. In very tall radicals, Chromium does not accurately match the vinculum to the surd.
+11. In very tall radicals, Chromium does not accurately match the vinculum to the surd.

-13. Automatic linebreaking (non-display mode) works in Chromium and Firefox.
+12. Automatic linebreaking (non-display mode) works in Chromium and Firefox.
 Not in WebKit.

-14. WebKit hides mhchem subscripts and superscripts.
+13. WebKit hides mhchem subscripts and superscripts.

 Another issue if you are targeting mobile: Android has not provided a math system font.
 They are planning to add a MATH table to the Noto Sans font.
 I